itxwaleedrazzaq/liquid_attention/README.md

 # Liquid Attention Network (LAN)
 ---
-The repository contains the code of Liquid Attention Network devleoped at Networked Intelligent Control (NIC) Lab at University of Science and Technology of China (USTC).
+The repository contains the code of the Liquid Attention Network developed at the Networked Intelligent Control (NIC) Lab at the University of Science and Technology of China (USTC).

-## LAN Model Example
+## LAN Model Usage Example

 ```python
 import tensorflow as tf